 We launched Inside Bainbridge in the spring of 2011 to provide a smart, inclusive, practical, and positive online news resource for and about the extraordinary community of Bainbridge Island.

-CoPublisher of Inside Bainbridge, Sarah Lane is a writer, illustrator, graphic designer, and website builder.
-She founded the blogs On a Ledge and ProgressiveKid Reader and has written extensively on environmental and social justice issues.
-Her articles have been picked up by national publications, including Mother Earth News.
+Sarah Lane is CoPublisher of Inside Bainbridge.
+She is a writer, editor, illustrator, graphic designer, and website builder.
+She cofounded the blogs On a Ledge and ProgressiveKid Reader and has written extensively on environmental and social justice issues.
+Her articles have been carried by national publications, including The Seattle Times and Mother Earth News.
 She illustrated A Hot Planet Needs Cool Kids, A Story of Witchery (Les Figues Press), and Omiyage (AMIE).
 Sarah trained teachers through the Chicago-based Associated Colleges of the Midwest Urban Education Program and taught English and writing to inner city high school and college students.
 She was Editorial Director of a textbook development company in Chicago, overseeing projects for publishers such as Glencoe, McDougal Littell, and McGraw-Hill.
-She has over twenty years of experience editing and writing educational, business, and website copy.
+She has 25 years of experience editing and writing educational, business, and website copy.
 She also is a green-business pioneer and cofounded ProgressiveKid.com, an early online eco-store that sold its wholesale products to Whole Foods and retailers around the world.
-Her fiction has been anthologized and has won awards, including a writer-in-residence grant from Hedgebrook.
+Her fiction has been anthologized and won awards, including a writer-in-residence grant from Hedgebrook.
 She has an MFA in Writing from Antioch University and a BA in English from Carleton College.
 Sarah grew up in Spain and is fluent in Spanish and French.
-Bainbridge Island has been her home for 17 years.
-She is a fan of art projects with her daughter and chortling with her partner on their shared daily comedy.
-Email her at email@example.com.
+Bainbridge Island has been her home for 19 years.
+She digs art projects with her daughter, crossword puzzles, talking to birds, and chortling with her partner on their shared daily comedy.
+Email her at firstname.lastname@example.org.